kubernetes/kubernetes/docs/volumes.md

 # Volumes
-This document describes the current state of Volumes in kubernetes.
+This document describes the current state of Volumes in lmktfy.
 Familiarity with [pods](./pods.md) is suggested.

 A Volume is a directory, possibly with some data in it, which is accessible to a Container.
-Kubernetes Volumes are similar to but not the same as [Docker Volumes](https://docs.docker.com/userguide/dockervolumes/).
+LMKTFY Volumes are similar to but not the same as [Docker Volumes](https://docs.docker.com/userguide/dockervolumes/).

 A Pod specifies which Volumes its containers need in its [ContainerManifest](https://developers.google.com/compute/docs/containers/container_vms#container_manifest) property.